France to open bars and beaches in second phase of easing lockdown

 Health Minister Olivier Veran said the virus’ reproduction rate, known as the “R” rate, is below 1 across almost the whole country, meaning that on average each infected person is infecting less than one person and so the epidemic is regressing.

-Reporting by Sudip Kar-Gupta, Michel Rose, Matthieu Protard, Marine Pennetier Geert De Clercq; Writing by Richard Lough; Editing by Jon Boyle, William Maclean and Frances Kerry
+Reporting by Sudip Kar-Gupta, Michel Rose, Matthieu Protard, Marine Pennetier Geert De Clercq and Antony Paone; Writing by Richard Lough; Editing by William Maclean, Frances Kerry and Tom Brown